railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Master_data.rst

 In this formula the result of the division is rounded upwards.
 Then, if the capacity per cycle is 6, it takes 3 cycles to realize 15 operations (15/6 = 2.5, rounded upwards = 3).

-With the `Hour Account` and `Cycle Account` you define the links to analytical accounting, to report the costs of the work center operations.
 If you leave the different fields empty, it will not have any effect on the analytic accounts.

 Routings
 ========